goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/>

-### :clap: Doing It Right Example: Tagging tests as ‘#cold-test’ allows the test runner to execute only fast tests (Cold===quick tests that are doing no IO and can be executed frequently even as the developer is typing)
+### :clap: Przykład robienia tego dobrze: Tagging tests as ‘#cold-test’ allows the test runner to execute only fast tests (Cold===quick tests that are doing no IO and can be executed frequently even as the developer is typing)

 ![](https://img.shields.io/badge/🔧%20Example%20using%20Jest-blue.svg "Examples with Jest")